 Income quartiles allow us to compare relative income-earning capabilities across time.
 Analysis of the distribution of the population by income quartile in Cairns Regional Council area compared to Regional QLD shows that there was greater proportion of persons in the highest income quartile, and a lesser proportion in the lowest income quartile.

-The most significant change in Cairns Regional Council area between 2006 and 2011 was in the lowest quartile which showed an increase of 4,744 persons.
+The most significant change in Cairns Regional Council area in persons between 2006 and 2011 was in the lowest quartile which showed an increase of 4,657 persons.